j4ve1in/dotfiles/README.md

 $ exec bash -c "$(wget -O - dot.j4ve1in.com)"
 ```

+**NOTE:** If you want to use full installation, type `export FULL_INSTALLATION="1"` in your terminal.
+When you use full installation, install shell and editor plugin, too.

-**NOTE:** If you want to use automatic installation, type `export ASSUME_YES="1"` in your terminal.
+**NOTE2:** If you want to use automatic installation, type `export ASSUME_YES="1"` in your terminal.
 When you use automatic installation, assume "yes" as answer to all prompts and run non-interactively.

 # Configurations
 ## Dotsetup